arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/touch/content.md

   - web-editor
 ---

 Capacitive sensing is a technology that detects changes in capacitance to determine the presence or absence of a conductive object, such as a human finger.
 This principle is widely used in touch-sensitive devices.
-The Arduino® Uno R4, both the [WiFi](https://store.arduino.cc/products/arduino-uno-r4-wifi) and [Minima](https://store.arduino.cc/products/arduino-uno-r4-minima) versions, come equipped with built-in capacitive sensing capabilities, making it easier to integrate touch inputs into your projects.
+The Arduino® UNO R4, both the [WiFi®](https://store.arduino.cc/products/arduino-uno-r4-wifi) and [Minima](https://store.arduino.cc/products/arduino-uno-r4-minima) versions, come equipped with built-in capacitive sensing capabilities, making it easier to integrate touch inputs into your projects.

 ![Sensor Example](assets/Touch_Cover_001.gif)